obsproject/rfcs/text/0039-service-overhaul.md

 Its service JSON will no longer be updated.

-### `custom-service`
+### `custom-services`

-This plugin is meant to provide a replacement for `"rtmp_custom"` type, `"custom_service"`.

-If OBS need to be heavily dependent to one service plugin, it shall be this one.
+If OBS Studio need to be heavily dependent to one service plugin, it must be this one.

+This plugin is meant to provide replacements for the `"rtmp_custom"` type.

+#### `"custom_service"`

+This the only service of this plugin thar will be exposed to the user through the UI.

-The protocol will be detected (or maybe forced set by the user, e.g. HLS).
-Property view will change depending of the protocol.
+The protocol will be selected by the user and the properties view will change depending of the protocol.

+**TODO: Add about third-party support in `"custom_service"` type**

+#### Custom type per protocol

+Service types that support only the protocol inside their id (`"custom_`*insert lowercase protocol acronym*`"`) for any first-party protocol except FTL (deprecation).

+Services that will only support the first-party protocol related to their id/type.
+The flag `OBS_SERVICE_INTERNAL` will be applied to not show them in the UI list.
+Those are meant for being used in WebSocket and scripting.

 ### `obs-services`